Advertisements

 • The uncaptured mass is subjected to an acceleration equal to that at the cut-off frequency.

-• This uncaptured mass is considered as another mode and combined with the others using the specified combination method selected.
+• This uncaptured mass is considered another mode and combined with the others using the specified combination method selected.

 The inclusion of Zero Period Acceleration (ZPA) can correct these missing modes and follows this procedure: